pmq20/node-packer/README.md

 ## Usage

     nodec [OPTION]...
 [ENTRANCE]
-        -p, --project-root=DIR           Speicifies the path to the root of the project -o, --output=FILE                Speicifies the path of the output file -d, --tmpdir=DIR                 Speicifies the directory for temporary files --make-args=ARGS             Passes extra arguments to make
+      -r, --root=DIR                   Speicifies the path to the root of the application -o, --output=FILE                Speicifies the path of the output file -d, --tmpdir=DIR                 Speicifies the directory for temporary files --make-args=ARGS             Passes extra arguments to make
           --vcbuild-args=ARGS          Passes extra arguments to vcbuild.bat
-            --npm-package=NAME           Compiles the specified npm package
-            --npm-package-version=VER    Compiles the specified version of the npm package --npm-path=FILE              Speifices the path of npm
+          --npm=FILE                   Speifices the path of npm
       -v, --version                    Prints the version of nodec and exit --node-version               Prints the version of the Node.js runtime and exit -h, --help                       Prints this help and exit

 ## Examples

-### Compiling a CLI project
+### Compiling a command-line application

     git clone https://github.com/jashkenas/coffeescript.git
     cd coffeescript